-Applicants to the Forest Health Program, including Forest Legacy and Research Program applicants, must follow the three-step application process described below.
-This process includes 1) requesting a Project ID and access to CAL FIRE's Box.com content management platform; 2) submitting all required supporting documents and data via the Box.com platform; 3) submitting an online application form.
+Applicants to the Forest Health, Forest Legacy and Research programs, must follow the three-step application process described below.
+This process includes 1) requesting a Project ID and access to CAL FIRE's SharePoint content management platform; 2) submitting all required supporting documents and data via the assigned SharePoint folder; 3) submitting an online application form.
+Any project that does not submit both supporting documents AND an online application form will be disqualified.

 The Project Application deadline is 3 p.m.
-PST on December 6, 2019.
-After this time, access to the online application and associated Box.com folder will be closed.
+PDT on May 19, 2021.
+After this time, access to the online application and any documents modified in SharePoint may be rejected.

-Step 1 - Request Project ID and link to CAL FIRE Grants Box.com platform: Prior to applying, interested entities need to request a Project Tracking ID number and be assigned access to CAL FIRE Grants' Box.com platform.
+Step 1 - Request Project ID and link to CAL FIRE Grants SharePoint platform:

+Prior to applying, interested entities need to request a Project Tracking ID number and be assigned access to CAL FIRE Grants' SharePoint folder.
+Additional instructions on how to use SharePoint can be found on the CAL FIRE Grants webpage.